ONGOING RESEARCH PROJECTS

 In response to the COVID-19 pandemic, the CTEU launched the COronavirus Pandemic Epidemiology (COPE) Consortium to bring together experts in epidemiology and launch a COVID Symptom Tracker mobile application (Developed by Zoe Global Ltd. in collaboration with MGH and King's College of London) to advance our real-time surveillance of the novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) disease (COVID-19).

-The MGH CTEU Biobank is serving as the central repository for the SU2C Gastric Cancer Interception team.
-We are proud to be a part of this international, multidisciplinary collaborative to improve early detection and interception of intestinal and diffuse gastric cancer.
+The MGH CTEU Biobank is serving as the central repository for the SU2C Gastric Cancer Early Detection and Interception Team and supporting the SU2C Colorectal Cancer Health Equity Dream Team.
+We are proud to be a part of these international, multidisciplinary collaborative to improve early detection and interception of intestinal and diffuse gastric cancer and improve health equity for CRC screening.
+Our methods in the lab focus on detecting novel circulating and stool based biomarkers for early detection of cancers and precancers and developing novel molecular based imaging approaches for identification and interception of hard to detect gastrointestinal cancers.